vnu-dse/mccl/README.md

-# mccl
+# Module Class Configuration Language (MCCL)
-Implements MCCL in jDomainApp
+An implementation in jDomainApp